Fleckism/SecurityPlus/SecurityPlus/14 B Indicators of Web Application Attacks.md

 Uniform resource locator (URL) analysis.

-### Hyper Text Transfer ProtocolTTPs]] Methods
+### Hyper Text Transfer Protocol Methods

-As part of URL analysis, it is important to understand how Hyper Text Transfer ProtocolTTPs]] operates.
-An [[Hyper Text Transfer ProtocolTTPs]]]] session starts with a client (a user-agent, such as a web browser) making a request to an Hyper Text Transfer ProtocolTTPs]] server.
+As part of URL analysis, it is important to understand how Hyper Text Transfer Protocol operates.
+An HTTPs session starts with a client (a user-agent, such as a web browser) making a request to an Hyper Text Transfer Protocol server.
 The connection establishes a TCP connection.
 This TCP connection can be used for multiple requests, or a client can start new TCP connections for different requests.
 A request typically comprises a method, a resource (such as a URL path), version number, headers, and body.
 The principal method is **GET**, used to retrieve a resource.
 Other methods include:

 -   **POST**—send data to the server for processing by the requested resource.
 -   **PUT**—create or replace the resource.
 -   **DELETE**—can be used to remove the resource.
 -   **HEAD**—retrieve the headers for a resource only (not the body).

-Data can be submitted to a server either by using a POST or PUT method and the Hyper Text Transfer ProtocolTTPs]] headers and body, or by encoding the data within the URL used to access the resource.
+Data can be submitted to a server either by using a POST or PUT method and the Hyper Text Transfer Protocol headers and body, or by encoding the data within the URL used to access the resource.
 Data submitted via a URL is delimited by the **?** character, which follows the resource path.
 Query parameters are usually formatted as one or more name=value pairs, with **ampersands delimiting each pair**.
 A URL can also include a fragment or anchor ID, delimited by #.
 The fragment is not processed by the web server.
 An anchor ID is intended to refer to a section of a page but can be misused to inject JavaScript.

 The server response comprises the version number and a status code and message, plus optional headers, and message body.
-An Hyper Text Transfer ProtocolTTPs]] response code is the header value returned by a server when a client requests a URL, such as 200 for "OK" or 404 for "Not Found."
+An HHTP response code is the header value returned by a server when a client requests a URL, such as 200 for "OK" or 404 for "Not Found."

 ### Percent Encoding